-Ubuntu and Linux Mint are "Linux made easy", or even "Linux for dummies".
-They are especially aimed at beginners with Linux, and have become very popular because of that.
+Complete starters' guide for Linux Mint and Ubuntu: both are "Linux made easy", or even "Linux for dummies".
+They are eminently suitable for beginners with Linux, and have become very popular because of that.
 Both are entirely free, so they won't cost you anything!

 Are you visiting this website with Chrome or Chromium?
 Then you might see an unjustified warning.

-The simple and effective how-to's and tips on this website, will help you to have a smooth experience with both Ubuntu 14.04 Trusty Tahr, Linux Mint 17 Qiana and Linux Mint 13 Xfce Maya.
+The simple and effective how-to's and tips on this website, will help you to have a smooth experience with (maybe) the best Linux available at this time: Ubuntu 14.04 Trusty Tahr and Linux Mint 17.2 Rafaela (which is built upon Ubuntu 14.04).

 One of the main objectives of Linux is fun.
 So above all: have fun!